 - Who Can Help Me Plan My Academic Program?

 - Other Advising Resources for the General Science Major

 - How Should I Prepare for Advising Sessions?

 - How Do I Make Petitions to the GenSci Program?

 What Can I Do with a General Science major?

 General Science can work for many career interests.
 It can be an appropriate major for students interested in health-related careers (including medicine, dentistry, physical therapy, occupational therapy, and medical technology).
-Pre-engineering students have used the major to gain a broader scientific background than is provided in traditional pre-engineering programs in chemistry or physics.
 General Science may be particularly useful to students whose scientific interests do not fit well within a single discipline.
 The neurosciences, environmental sciences, and biophysical sciences are examples of such cross disciplinary areas.
 Combined with a second major or minor in English, General Science can be excellent preparation for a writing career in science, technology, or natural history.
 The major also works well for students who want to teach elementary school or middle school science.